-To assess the complaint's admissibility and whether the acts and events warranted a formal investigation, the OIG/INV compiled and reviewed all available information to determine if irregularities occurred that unfairly favored other candidates, to the complainant's detriment, or may have violated GS/OAS rules and regulations.
+To assess the complaint's admissibility and whether the acts and events warranted a formal investigation, the OIG/INV compiled and reviewed all available information to determine if irregularities occurred that unfairly favored other candidates, to the complainant's detriment, or if the external competition process may have violated GS/OAS rules and regulations.

 Based on the procedures, activities, and findings, the OIG/INV closed the case at the preliminary stage, as the complaint's allegation of irregularities in the post competition did not justify opening a formal investigation.
-A second allegation regarding malicious or false comments made against the complainant will be handled as a separate investigation.
+A second allegation regarding malicious or false comments allegedly directed against the complainant will be handled as a separate investigation.

-PR-24/04 - Unauthorized Transfer & Use of OAS Official Credential
+PR-24/04 - Unauthorized Transfer & Use of OAS Official Credential correspondence, pertaining to a reported Access Control Incident at the GSB parking facility.

 On March 20, 2024, the OIG received a complaint regarding allegations of access control violations and unauthorized use of the OAS ID badge.
-The Department of General Services (DGS) transmitted documentation and archived information to the OIG/INV via secure email correspondence, pertaining to a reported Access Control Incident at the GSB parking facility.
+The Department of General Services (DGS) transmitted documentation and archived information to the OIG/INV via secure email